unconferenceCanberra/unconfcbr-website/expectations.md

 Talks may be recorded for posterity.
 If you really want your talk recorded, check what gear is in the room you are using.

 If you use a slide deck, you might like to share it on Slideshare or a similar service after the event.
-You should bring your slide deck on a USB drive or better yet, a laptop.
+You should bring your slide deck on a <acronym>USB</acronym> drive or better yet, a laptop.